FESTIVAL REGULATIONS AND GUIDELINES

 5 Practice facilities will be provided and Parents, Guardians, Carers or Teachers will need to accompany Protected Persons when using these facilities.

-6 No photography or video recording will be permitted on the enclosed premises other than by the press or the Rotary Photographer, unless by prior permission.
+6 No photography or video recording will be permitted during performances other than by the press or the Rotary Photographer.

 7 Any complaints in relation to the organising or conduct at the Festival should be reported to the Chief Steward or appointed deputy.